allegro/allegro.tech/_posts/2016-01-03-microservices-and-macro-mistakes.md

 Now let’s analyze the negative impact.

-As I have mentioned, when examining nanoservice’s code and its business logic, you will notice that most of the code describes communication interface and conversion objects between interface models, domain models, persistence layers, etc. Unfortunately, number of lines of code increases too quickly — and keep in mind that every codebase needs
+As I mentioned, when examining nanoservice’s code and its business logic, you will notice that most of the code describes communication interface and conversion objects between interface models, domain models, persistence layers, etc. Unfortunately, number of lines of code increases too quickly — and keep in mind that every codebase needs